 New growth is especially susceptible in early spring.

-Do not grow tender species in cold climates and cover shrubs with sheets or burlap anytime frost is expected to prevent frost damage.
+Do not grow tender species in cold climates; cover shrubs with sheets or burlap anytime frost is expected to prevent frost damage.

 Nutrient deficiencies are another common factor with Azaleas.
 Plants may exhibit discoloration with fewer or undersized foliage and flowers.